Power of purple foods

 Some varieties of purple beetroot can be enjoyed raw too, thinly-sliced; or pickled.

-To grow your own nutritious veggies like this you may need to get acquainted with with a worm farm.
+To grow your own nutritious veggies like this you may need to get acquainted with a worm farm.

 If you want to enjoy really marvellous tasting food, start to think about what is being called urban agriculture.
 Could you plant a mini-farm in your own backyard?
 We've done it, so you certainly could too; it provides the joy of getting enough exercise at home and having a real chance of a life without medication.